jiaolovekt/sfp-testing/README.md

 # Script information:
 This script attempts to brute force an SFP's vendor password Using i2c-dev.
-The intended platform is a linux-based network line card, used to unlock an SFP.
+The intended platform is a linux-based network line card.
 Once the SFP is unlocked, you can re-write the EEPROM to bypass vendor checks on generic optics

 # Requirements